MAOH: Juvenile Remix

 Arata: The Legend

 Arata: The Legend (アラタカンガタリ) is a new offering from one of my favorite manga-ka, Yuu Watase, that is currently being serialized on Viz’s new Shonen Sunday website.
+It’s a fantasy manga, which isn’t unusual for her, but it’s also a shōnen manga, which is.

 In an alternate world of tribes and gods, only a girl from the Hime Clan may become the ruling princess and receive the protection of the 12 Shinsho.
 Unfortunately for a young man named Arata, the Hime Clan hasn’t produced a daughter in 60 years.
 Rather than condemn his grandmother and himself to death he agrees to dress as a girl to buy some time and attempt to become the ruling princess, not expecting there to be another agenda at work in the shadows.
 At the same time, another Arata in our world is being bullied and shunned by his classmates.
 On his way home, wishing he would disappear, he somehow steps out of his own world and into the world of the boy who shares his name.